-While our response rate for surveys was relatively low, (we received 220 surveys for all care packages for a response rate of 17%), we received very positive ratings from care package recipients.
-Overall, they expressed that they 1) liked getting the care packages, 2) found the information in the care packages helpful, and 3) offered actions they could take.

-Most recipients were happy to receive the packages and willing to utilize them in the ways suggested in the package.
+2. Most recipients were happy to receive the packages and willing to utilize them in the ways suggested in the package.
 There were some notable differences in responses to the care packages:

 In Care Package #6 (Healthy Living), one of the responses showed a level of 78% agreeing in the question of “getting enough exercise can prevent suicide”, perhaps because the suggested action was too tangential to a big issue like suicide prevention.
 Recipients had different opinions on this specific question.